0vercl0k/rp/README.md

 By the way, the tool is a standalone executable ; you will upload static-compiled binaries for each OS.

-You can build very easily rp++ with CMake.
-If you are not familiar with it, it will just generate a project file for the IDE you want.

 There are also some other things you will be able to do with rp++, like finding hexadecimal values, or strings, etc. ; it's always handy to have those kind of features during CTFs for example.